md-yasin-miah/md-yasin-miah/README.md

 ## 🚀 About Me

 - 🔭 Currently working on **B2B MultiVendor AgroTech Software**
-- 🌱 Expanding my skills in **JavaScript, React, Next.js, Tailwind CSS, TypeScript, API integrations and more**
+- 🌱 Expanding my skills in **JavaScript, React, Next.js, Tailwind CSS, TypeScript, API integrations, and more**
 - 🎯 Focused on **building responsive, pixel-perfect UI/UX experiences**
 - ✨ Passionate about **crafting clean, reusable components and intuitive interfaces**
 - ⚡ Fun Fact: I’m also a **design enthusiast who loves experimenting with animations and micro-interactions**